Sign up to receive email updates

 Jones Bills Passed Into Law

-Over his nine terms in office, Congressman Jones has crafted a wide range of legislation.
+Over his ten terms in office, Congressman Jones has crafted a wide range of legislation.
 Some of those that have been signed into law include:

 · H.RES.1433, Expressing support for designation of September 2010 as Blood Cancer Awareness Month.